paulstothard/chimeric-mitochondrial-RNA-analysis/README.md

 ## Overview

-STAR-Fusion was used to identify candidate fusion transcripts in RNA-Seq datasets, and an R script was used to parse the STAR-fusion output files and to enumerate mitochondrial gene fusions within each sample.
-Excel files and PCA plots were generated to summarize the results.
+STAR-Fusion is used to identify candidate fusion transcripts in RNA-Seq datasets, and R scripts are used to parse the STAR-fusion output files and to enumerate mitochondrial gene fusions within each sample.
+Excel files and PCA plots are generated to summarize the results.

+For each sample the STAR-Fusion results are processed as follows.
+For each observed fusion type (based on genes involved and ignoring the precise boundaries of the fusion) the total number of supporting reads is calculated, using values extracted from the JunctionReadCount column.
+Next, a table termed "raw counts" is generated, consisting of samples (rows) and fusion types (columns) with cells containing the summation of the JunctionReadCount values.
+A second table, termed "FFPM" for "fusion fragments per million total RNA-Seq fragments" is generated from the first table by dividing each raw count by the total number of sequenced fragments (in millions) in the corresponding sample.
+SRA metadata is programmatically added to each table as additional columns, to facilitate further analyses.
+The tables are written to a single Excel file as separate sheets.
+PCA plots with and without sample labels and loadings are produced from the FFPM table.

 ## RNA-Seq datasets

-Four datasets were studied:
+Four datasets are analyzed in this study:

 | Name                   | NCBI BioProject                                                       |
 |------------------------|-----------------------------------------------------------------------|